tmobile/magentaA11y/how-to-test.md

 ### Browsers
 - Any major browser (Chrome, Safari, Firefox) is acceptable for keyboard testing.
+- Note: In Safari, you'll have to activate tab in Preferences » Advanced » Press Tab

 ## 2. Test with the mobile screenreader

-Many companies have crossed the threshold to a majority of visits being from mobile devices.
+Many websites have crossed the threshold to a majority of visits being from mobile devices.

 ### Screenreader browser pairings
 - iOS